rackerlabs/rackspace-how-to/content/cloud-sites/getting-started-with-cloud-sites-configuring-ssl-on-your-websites.md

 your own DNS, click the **Domain** tab to get your new IP addresses.

 ### What to watch for

-Currently the Rackspace Cloud does not support wildcard certificates--such as **\*.domain.com** or **\*.example.com**.
-These certificates might or might not function as necessary.
-This feature is currently under consideration.

 Removing an SSL certificate from a site will change the site's IP address in the same way that adding a new certificate changes the IP